1947

 D. Salemann, Wardell Gray 1921-1955 Discography (1986), 10: Dates May, McCormack General Hospital, Pasadena, CA.

 R. E. Lotz & U. Neuert.
 The AFRS “Jubilee” Transcription Programs (1985), Nos.
-242–43: Date August 1947, Hollywood, CA. Broadcast dates: #242: October. # 243: October 10.
+242–43: Date August 1947, Hollywood, CA. Broadcast dates: no. 242: October; no. 243: October 10.

 See discography for details.

 Jubilee to Be First Broadcast from McCormack,” Needle, January 24, 2: From January AFRS Jubilee was produced in the Recreation Hall at the McCornack General Hospital on Mondays on a regular basis.
 First Jubilee show found place on January 27.
-Material from here was used on Jubilee ## 225 and 226.
+Material from here was used on Jubilee Nos.
+225 and 226.

 The last 1947 Jubilee production from McCornack seems to have been at July 27 (Needle, July 25, 1).
-Material from here was used on AFRS Jubilee ##239, 244, and 283.
+Material from here was used on AFRS Jubilee Nos.
+239, 244, and 283.

 May early